 In 2011, she received a Doctorate of Philosophy in Administration of Elementary and Secondary Education from Auburn University, Alabama.
 Additionally, she earned her Educational Specialist and Master's Add-on in Educational Leadership and Administration from Troy University.
 She also earned her Master's Degree in School Counseling and Bachelors of Secondary Education in Science from Columbus State University where she was awarded with a Certificate of Academic Honor and Outstanding Accomplishments in Science.
 Dr. Huddleston served on the UTeach Grant Steering Committee and the Institutional Review Board for Columbus State University.

-Dr. Huddleston is also an adjunct professor for Troy State University where she was honored with a Research Scholar award in 2008.
-She referees articles for the Journal of School Leadership.
-Her career and research focus has been on identifying barriers that must be overcome in schools so that all students have an equal opportunity to reach their fullest potential.
+Dr. Huddleston was an adjunct professor for Troy State University where she was honored with a Research Scholar Award in 2008.
+Her career and research focus have been on identifying barriers that must be overcome in schools so that all students have an equal opportunity to reach their fullest potential.

 Dr. Huddleston and her husband reside in Georgia.
-She has two sons, Justin and Jake, two daughters-in-law, Suzie and Dakota, and three grandchildren.
+Together, they have 5 children and 7 grandchildren.
 Her grandfather served in World War II and her father served in the U.S. Army.
-Her youngest son, Jake, is a Cavalry Scout in the U.S. Army.
+Her youngest son, Jake, is a Cavalry Scout in the U.S. Army and her step-son, Steven, served in the Marines.
 Dr. Huddleston is passionate about serving military-connected students and families.